HIPAA Compliance Essentials for 2026

 - Marketing Restrictions: Using PHI for marketing is heavily restricted and usually needs explicit patient consent.

-- Business Associate Agreements: Covered groups must sign written agreements with any partner that handles PHI.
+- Business Associate Agreements: Covered entities must sign written agreements with any partner that handles PHI.

 Permitted Uses and shares: The Privacy Rule allows sharing PHI for treatment, payment, and healthcare operations.
 It also permits sharing for public health, law enforcement, and other named purposes.